CodeChron/fullstack-js-with-meteor-react-docs/add_a_loading_spinner.md

 # Add a loading spinner

-Let's display an animation instead of just null.
+Let's display an animation while we wait for our subscription to be ready.
+This may not seem important when running locally, but when running on a slow network connection, it can be good to provide some feedback.
 There are a ton of options for doing this.

 ## Create a loader component